graphql/graphql-spec/spec/Section 6 -- Execution.md

 If the operation has defined any variables, then the values for those variables need to be coerced using the input coercion rules of variable's declared type.
-If a query error is encountered during input coercion of variable values, then the operation fails without execution.
+If a request error is encountered during input coercion of variable values, then the operation fails without execution.